 Bozeman is a thriving town in west central Montana, home to Montana State University - Bozeman and its 10,000 students.
 Bozeman is located in the Gallatin Valley and surrounded by mountains on all sides.
 There is a vibrant downtown with a busy new library and great outdoor stores.
 Restaurants are full and people are on the street at 9PM.
 People move here for the access to the astonishing wilderness nearby.
-The population of 39,000 is growing very rapidly (42% from 2000 to 2008) and that includes active adults moving here to maintain an active lifestyle in retirement.
+The population of over 49,000 and is growing very rapidly (42% from 2000 to 2008), and that includes active adults moving here to maintain an active lifestyle in retirement.
 Photos of Bozeman courtesy of Susan Cerulean.

 Watch this short video prepared by coliteworld:

 Where to Retire in Bozeman and Home Prices

 Zillows reports the median home value was $573,684, in mid-2021.

 Montana State University lends a youthful, exciting presence.
 The various mountain ranges in the area provide outstanding recreational opportunities.
 Good skiing is available within an hour of town.
 The Bozeman Community Food Co-op is an amazing place with great food and a wonderful vibe.

 It is a long way to a big city, and the town is growing very fast.

 If you retire in Bozeman you probably love the outdoors and you feel you must be near the mountains.
 Living in a college town is also important to active adults retiring to the Bozeman area.